-Unresolved complaints or complaints about the Program Director should be directed to Terri Berryman, Ph.D., Interim Associate Vice President of Career Technical, Work Force Education and Health Professions, (815) 455-8783.
+Unresolved complaints or complaints about the PTA program chair should be directed to Heather Zaccagnini , Interim Associate Vice President of Career Education, (815) 479-7503.
 All complaints will be documented, including the projected outcome, and securely filed within the program.
-Complaints regarding Accreditation of this program should be addressed to the Commission on Accreditation in Physical Therapy Education, 111 North Fairfax Street, Alexandria, Virginia, 22314.
+Complaints regarding accreditation of this program should be addressed to the Commission on Accreditation in Physical Therapy Education, 111 North Fairfax Street, Alexandria, Virginia, 22314.

 Semesters to complete assumes students are taking a full-time credit load of 12 credits per semester (the minimum required for federal financial aid).